10

 * Renewable energy.

-It refers to sources of energy that cannot be exhausted.
-Bioclimatic architecture is related to this topic because it uses solar radiation (renewable) for heating and cooling.
-Nevertheless, for a house we may consider other kinds of energies, such as wind or water (hydro) power for electricity generation, or methane generation from organic waste (bio mass)
+Sources of energy that cannot be exhausted.
+Bioclimatic architecture incorporates solar radiation (renewable) for heating and cooling.
+Other kinds of renewable energies include as wind or water (hydro), and methane generation from organic waste (biomass).

 * Sustainable architecture.

 This is a very general concept aiming to a minimum environmental impact of all the processes implied in building, from materials (manufacturing processes that don’t produce toxic waste and don’t consume much energy), building techniques (for a minimum environmental damage), building location/siting and its environmental impact, energy consumption and its impact, and the recycling of materials when the building has accomplished its function and is demolished.
-Bioclimatic architecture is related to it because it helps reduce the energy consumption of the building is in use.
+Bioclimatic architecture is helps reduce the energy consumption of the building is in use, and can be enhanced when coupled with sustainability architecture techniques.

 * Self-sufficient house.

-It refers to a house independent from centralized supply networks (electricity, gas, water, and even food), by getting advantage of locally available resources (water from wells, streams or rain, energy from the sun or the wind, electricity from the sun, food from orchards, i.e. off grid, etc.).
-Bioclimatic architecture cooperates with self-sufficiency regarding energy saving for climatization.
+Refers to a house independent from centralized supply networks (electricity, gas, water, and even food), accomplished by use of locally available resources.
+Examples include, water from wells, streams or rain, energy from the sun or the wind, electricity from the sun, food from orchards, producing enough energy to not need the grid, etc. Bioclimatic architecture cooperates with self-sufficiency regarding energy saving for climatization.

 Leave a Reply